chenxy99/Scanpaths/AiR/README.md

 We have set all the corresponding hyper-parameters in ``opt.py``.

 The `train.py` script will dump checkpoints into the folder specified by `--log_root` (default = `./assets/`).
-You can set the other hyper-parameters in `opt.py`.
+You can also set the other hyper-parameters in `opt.py`.

 - `--img_dir` Directory to the image data (stimuli), e.g., `<dataset_root>/stimuli`.
 - `--fix_dir` Directory to the raw fixations, e.g., `<dataset_root>/fixations`.
 - `--att_dir` Directory to the attention maps, e.g., `<dataset_root>/attention_reasoning`.
 - `--epoch` The number of total epochs.
-- `--start_rl_epoch` Start to use reinforcement learning when reach this given epoch.
+- `--start_rl_epoch` Start to use reinforcement learning when reaching this given epoch.
 - `--lambda_1` The hyper-parameter to balance the loss terms in supervised learning stage.
 - `--lambda_5` The hyper-parameter to control the contribution of the Consistency-Divergence loss.
-For the propose of ablation study of Consistency-Divergence loss, you can directly set it `0` to ablate the  Consistency-Divergence loss.
+For the propose of ablation study of Consistency-Divergence loss, you can directly set it as`0` to ablate the Consistency-Divergence loss.
 - `--ablate_attention_info` To choose whether to use the task guidance or not.
 The default parameter is `False`.
 If you like to ablate the task guidance, you can set it as `True`.
 - `--supervised_save` The default parameter is `True`.
-It can save a whole checkpoint before we start to use reinforcement learning.
+It can save a whole checkpoint before we start to use reinforcement learning to train our model.
 The saved checkpoint can be treated as an ablation study of self-critical sequential training.
 We would add `_supervised_save` as a suffix for the checkpoint document.

-In the default setting, you can directly run the following command which including our proposed task guidance, self-critical sequential training and Consistency-Divergence loss.
+In the default setting, you can directly run the following command which includes our proposed task guidance, self-critical sequential training and Consistency-Divergence loss.

 ```bash
 $ CUDA_VISIBLE_DEVICES=0,1 python train.py